gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Scala plugin no longer adds 'scalaConsole' tasks

-Adding the 'scala' plugin to your build will no longer create 'scalaConsole' tasks which launch a Scala REPL from the Gradle build.
+Adding the 'scala' plugin to your build will no longer create a 'scalaConsole' task to launch a Scala REPL from the Gradle build.
 This capability has been removed due to lack of documentation and support for running with the Gradle Daemon.
 If you wish to continue to have such a task as part of your build, you can explicitly configure a [`JavaExec`](dsl/org.gradle.api.tasks.JavaExec.html) task to do so.

-### Non-stop cycle when using continuous build
+### Possible unterminated build loop when using continuous build

-When started in continuous build, Gradle will begin watching changes to task inputs just before a task executes.
-If a task modifies its own inputs, this can lead to a build cycle where each build triggers another build.
+When a continuous build is running, Gradle will begin monitoring changes to a task inputs just before that task executes.
+If a task modifies its own inputs, or the inputs of a task that it depends on, this can lead to a build cycle where each build triggers another build.

-You can diagnose this sort of problem by looking at the list of files that changed at the end of the build and find the task that has those files as inputs.
+This problem can be diagnosed by inspecting the list of files reported when the next build is triggered.
 Changing the logging level to [`--info`](current/userguide/logging.html#logLevelCommandLineOptions) can make it easier to identify which input files cause which tasks to become out-of-date.

-### SourceTask adds injected getPatternSetFactory method
+### Injected `getPatternSetFactory` method added to SourceTask

-An injected getPatternSetFactory method has been added to the `org.gradle.api.tasks.SourceTask` class.
+An injected `getPatternSetFactory()` method has been added to the `org.gradle.api.tasks.SourceTask` class.
 This is a possible breaking change for unit tests of tasks that extend the SourceTask class.

-### Changes to Play standalone distributions

-#### Names of dependency jars

-When copying dependencies into the Play distribution's `lib` directory, we now rename all jar files to include `group` or `project path` information.

-#### Tar distribution task

-The Gradle Play plugin now adds a `Tar` task to build standalone Play distributions (`createPlayBinaryTarDist`).
-A tar and zip distribution will be created when executing `dist`.

-#### Zip distribution task

-The name of the `Zip` task to create standalone Play distributions is now `createPlayBinaryZipDist`.

-#### Name of distribution archives

-If you would like to have a different archive name (by default, `playBinary.zip` or `playBinary.tar`), you must configure the `baseName` property for the `Zip` or `Tar` tasks.
-When determining the final archive name, Gradle will concatenate the `baseName` and `extension`.

-For tar files, Gradle will automatically switch to using `.tgz` or `.tbz2` when the `compression` property is changed.

-Previously, you could directly set the `archiveName`.  `version`, `appendix` and `classifier` are still ignored when determining the archive name.

 ### Change to default ruleset name for PMD Plugin

 The value for `PmdExtension` is now `["java-basic"]` instead of `["basic"]`.
 This matches the value for the default version of PMD used by Gradle (5.2.3).
 Gradle will still convert 'java-basic' to 'basic' when a pre-5.0 version of PMD is used, so this change will only effect builds that use PMD 4.x and add additional rulesets to the list provided by the `PmdExtension`.

+### File details are read eagerly when creating a `FileVisitDetails`

+Prior to Gradle 2.10, most implementations would delegate calls to `FileVisitDetails.getLastModified()` and `FileVisitDetails.getSize()` to the actual visited file.
+Gradle 2.10 introduced an optimisation where these values were read eagerly for some implementations of `FileVisitDetails` on some Java versions.

+In Gradle 2.11, this behaviour is consistent across all Java versions and operating systems.
+The values for `lastModified` and `size` are determined eagerly when visiting a File tree.
+This provides a more consistent, reliable API and permits Gradle to make optimizations when reading these values.

+### TestKit indicates compatibility for target Gradle version

+Gradle 2.9 exposes methods through the `GradleRunner` API for providing a target Gradle distribution used to executed the build.
+There are known, functional limitations of TestKit for particular Gradle versions.
+If a certain feature is not supported, TestKit throws an exception.
+Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

 ### Software model changes